brandondoran/react-webpack-tutorial/README.md

 ### `inline-manifest`
 - Use [inline-manifest-webpack-plugin](https://github.com/szrenwei/inline-manifest-webpack-plugin) to inline manifest.js in the html.

+### `deterministic-modules`
+- Use Webpack NamedModulesPlugin to use deterministic module names instead of non-deterministic integer ids.

 ## Available Scripts

 In the project directory, you can run: